-Following a series of individual meetings between stakeholders and state agency officials in September of 2018, the decision was made to convene a working group to begin the process of updating the Alzheimer's State Plan which had not been updated since its initial publication in 2011, The working group proceeded with this work independent of a legislative directive.
+Following a series of individual meetings between stakeholders and state agency officials in September of 2018, an independent working group convened to begin the process of updating the Alzheimer's State Plan.
+The state's previous disease plan had not been updated since its initial publication in 2011, The working group proceeded with this work independent of a legislative directive.
 The working group held its first meeting on November 1, 2018.

-The working group met at least bi-monthly between the months of November 2018 and August of 2020.
+The working group met bi-monthly between the months of November 2018 and August 2020.
 Working group members were selected based on the impact and scope of their work as it relates to individuals and families impacted by Alzheimer's Disease and other dementias.
-The working group began the process with an in-depth review of the previous state plan and assessing the recommendations presented by the previous task force.
+The working group began the process with an in-depth review and assessment of the recommendations of the 2011 state plan.
 The working group compared state-specific data collected using the Behavioral Risk Factor Surveillance System (BRFSS) and the Alzheimer's Disease Facts and Figures report provided by the Alzheimer's Association to build a broader picture of the needs in Arkansas.
 After examining this data, researching approaches that have proven successful in other states, and comparing the state of dementia care in Arkansas the following priorities areas were identified: